Datanglong

-Datanglong is an extinct genus of theropod belonging to either Carcharodontosauria or Megaraptora.
-It existed during the Early Cretaceous (Barremian-Albian) in what is now southeastern China.
+Datanglong is an extinct genus of tetanuran theropod of uncertain taxonomic placement.
+It existed during Xinlong Formation, Early Cretaceous (Barremian-Albian), in what is now Guangxi China.

 Discovery and naming

 In 2011, staff of the Geological Survey Research Institute at the village of Nazao, twenty kilometers southwest of the town of Datang, near Nanning in Guangxi, discovered the remains of a large theropod new to science.
 The dinosaur was named and described in 2014 as Datanglong guangxiensis, by Mo Jinyou, Zhou Fusheng, Li Guangning, Hunag Zhen and Cao Chenyun.
 The genus name combines a reference to the Datang basin with the Chinese word long, "dragon".
-The specific name refers to the province of Guangxi.
+The specific name guangxiensis refers to the province of Guangxi.

 Datanglong guangxiensis is known from one specimen, holotype GMG 00001, which encompasses vertebrae and hip bones.
 There is a series of vertebrae that begins with the last dorsal (back) vertebra (according to the descriptors the fourteenth), continues over the five sacral vertebrae, and ends with the second tail vertebra.
 The sacrum is attached to a left ilium with the upper parts of the left pubic bone and the left ischium, and one piece of the right ilium.
 The bones were found in a layer of the Xinlong Formation, which was deposited sometime during the Early Cretaceous.